ae6rt/decap/README.md

 N.B.
 Your Dashboard account is used only in a one-time capacity to create these resources.
-Thereafter, Decap is configured to use these resources, including the dedicated IAM user _decap_.
+Thereafter, Decap is configured to use these resources, including the created IAM user _decap_.
 Your Dashboard account is not used by Decap at runtime.

 Add your AWS Dashboard account Access Key ID and Secret Access Key